brucedkyle/architectures/docs/sustainability/supplychain.md

 For more information about the solution details on this scenario, see [Inventory management - Last mile delivery](./lastmiledelivery.md).

-### Inventory Risk &dash; Demand Risk
+### Inventory Risk &dash; Demand risk

 _Understock_ - not holding sufficient inventory to meet current demand.
 This includes not having enough inventory today but also, not having enough inventory in the very near future that could be used to meet the demand.

 _Overstock_ - holding more stock than required to meet current and future demand.
 This results in additional costs to store then dispose of overstocked items via discounts, selling at a loss or destruction.

-For more information about the solution details on this scenario, see [Inventory Optimization - Demand Risk](demandrisk.md).
+For more information about the solution details on this scenario, see [Inventory Optimization - Demand risk](demandrisk.md).

 ### Inventory Risk &dash; Loss and waste management

 **Loss and waste management** requires you to take decisive action in cases of:

 - _Shelf life_.
-Identify and timely replace items as shelf life expires. *NOTE: this is covered in Product timeliness*
+Identify and timely replace items as shelf life expires. *NOTE: This is covered in Product timeliness*
 - _Environmental exceptions_.
 Food expirations, power interruption or other disaster affecting the product salability.
 - _Contamination or recall_.
 Quickly identify, remove contaminated and recalled items from sale or items that have a contaminated component.
 Proactively provide safe alternative or replacement when safe.

 For more information about the solution details on this scenario, see [Inventory Optimization - Loss and waste management](lossmanagement.md).

 ### Inventory Risk &dash; Product timeliness